Delhi Pradesh Congress Committee

 Delhi Pradesh Congress Committee (DPCC) is the Pradesh Congress Committee (state wing) of the Indian National Congress (INC) serving in the union territory of Delhi.
-Anil Chaudhary is the president of Delhi Pradesh Congress Committee.
+It is responsible for organizing and coordinating the party's activities and campaigns within the region, as well as selecting candidates for local, state, and national elections in National Capital Territory of Delhi.
 Abhishek Dutt, Mudit Agarwal, Shivani Chopra, Ali Mehdi and Jaikishan are the Vice Presidents of Delhi Pradesh Congress Committee.

 Mohd Hedayatullah (Gentle) is the Chairman of Social Media Department, Delhi Pradesh Congress Committee.
-Sandeep Goswami is the Treasurer.
-Media Department is headed by Parvez Alam.

-Amit Malik is Former General Secretary of Delhi Pradesh Congress Committee and Former President of Delhi Pradesh Youth Congress.
+Sandeep Goswami is the Treasurer and Parvez Alam heads the Media Department.
+Amit Malik is a former General Secretary of DPCC and former President of Delhi Pradesh Youth Congress.